 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
-In addition, NQF has begun soliciting comments prior to the Committee's evaluation of the measures via an online tool located on the project webpage.
-For this evaluation cycle, the preevaluation comment period was open from March 4 through March 24, 2015, for the measures under review.
+In addition, NQF solicits comments prior to the Committee's evaluation of the measures via an online tool located on the project webpage.
+For this evaluation cycle, the pre-evaluation comment period was open from March 4 through March 24, 2015, for the measures under review.

 Four pre-evaluation comments were received from the Children's Hospital Association (Appendix D).
-These comments pertained to the two dental measures, measures #2689 and #2695 and the two measures examining developmental screening, #1448 (ultimately deferred) and #1385.
-In the future, the commenter encouraged NQF to consider align these measures under review with measures newly-developed or under development through the Pediatric Quality Measures Program.
+These comments pertained to the 2 dental measures, measure #2689 and #2695 and the 2 measures examining developmental screening, #1448 (rescheduled for maintenance review) and #1385.
+In the future, the commenter encouraged NQF to consider aligning these measures with measures newly developed or under development through the Pediatric Quality Measures Program.